 - Exchange children from one parent to another in a supervised setting

 - Document observations during parenting time or exchanges, and effectively communicate these observations orally and in writing

 - Maintain confidentiality of all client and court information

-- Ability to respect and relate to people from various backgrounds
+- Respect and relate to people of various backgrounds